stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add Talents System

 # Small TODOs
-- Load character in one command, like "load Netherblood"
 - Print Stats (hp, mana, xp and everything else at once)
 - Add item gossip text
 - Convert the equipment dictionary to a class